MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise-update-uninstall.md

 ---
-title: Update or uninstall MCC for Enterprise and Education
+title: Uninstall MCC for Enterprise and Education
-description: Details on how to update or uninstall Microsoft Connected Cache (MCC) for Enterprise and Education for your environment. ms.prod: windows-client ms.technology: itpro-updates ms.topic: how-to
+description: Details on how to uninstall Microsoft Connected Cache (MCC) for Enterprise and Education for your environment. ms.prod: windows-client ms.technology: itpro-updates ms.topic: how-to